ikwzm/ZynqMP-FPGA-Ubuntu20.04-Lima-Ultra96/Readme.md

 ### Introduction

 This Repository provides a Linux Boot Image(U-boot, Kernel, Ubuntu 20.04 Desktop) for Ultra96/Ultra96-V2.
+Ubuntu Desktop is piloting Lima.
+Lima is an open source graphics driver for the Mali-400/450.

 ### Note

-This Repository is currentrly under development on the 'develop' branch.
+**This Repository is currentrly under development on the 'develop' branch.**
+**The Lima driver can launch gnome-shell.
+However, not all applications work.**
+**Please be careful when using it.**

 ### Features